PMP Guide — Empowering Project Managers

 During execution, benefits realization management requires continuous monitoring and adaptation.
 Agile and hybrid approaches particularly emphasize incremental benefit delivery, where each iteration should produce measurable value increments.
 The 2026 exam frequently presents scenarios where teams must decide between completing planned scope and pivoting to maximize emerging benefit opportunities.
 Your answer should demonstrate understanding that benefits realization sometimes requires scope flexibility when better value paths emerge.

 A practical example involves a digital transformation project where early sprint results reveal that mobile capability delivers 3x the user engagement of the planned web portal.
 Benefits-focused decision-making would justify reallocating resources to accelerate mobile development, even if this means descoping lower-value web features.
-Traditional plan-adherence thinking would resist such changes; benefits realization thinking embraces them when value evidence supports the pivot.
+Traditional plan-adherence thinking would resist such changes; benefits realization thinking embraces them when value evidence supports the shift.

 Get daily PMP practice questions